peppermintpatty5/text-me/README.md

 ## Prerequisites

 The supported data formats are tied to specific applications.
 So "converting to Android" really means "converting to a format used by a specific, unofficial Android SMS/MMS application".
-Refer to the chart below.
+Refer to the table below.

 [A]: https://play.google.com/store/apps/details?id=com.riteshsahu.SMSBackupRestore
 [B]: https://www.microsoft.com/en-us/p/contacts-message-backup/9nblgggz57gm